 Rome is the capital of Italy and one of the most well-known cities in the world.
 If you are going to the Eternal City, you need to know where to go and what to see.
+Here are the top 7 places to visit in Rome.
 This is important because Rome is the city with the most monuments in the world and seeing them all will take a really long time.
-Fortunately, there are some places you have to visit when you go to Rome whether for their historical value or the sheer strangeness of them.
+Fortunately, there are some places you have to visit when you go to Rome whether for their historical value or their sheer strangeness of them.

 No trip to Rome will be complete without visiting the Colosseum and Roman Forum.
 The Colosseum is to Rome what the Eiffel Tower is to Paris.
 It is one of those monuments that are so iconic that you have a hard time believing it when you see it.